 - 24.5 The name of the Championship shall be the Youth Sailing World Championships ("the Championships").
-If there is a title sponsor, the sponsor name may be inserted elsewhere in the Championships' name, as approved by the Board. - The Championship shall be held annually.
-It shall start either on the second Saturday 24.5.1 of July or 27 December of the year of the Championships, and shall finish eight days later. - To be eligible to participate in the Championships, competitors shall be under the age 24.5.2 of 19 years on 31 December of the year of the Championship. - 24.5.3 The following events, classes and equipment shall be included in the programme of the Championships: - Boy's One Person Dinghy Laser Radial (a) Girl's One Person Dinghy - Laser Radial Boy's Two Person Dinghy - 420 Girl's Two Person Dinghy - 420 Boy's Windsurfer - RS:X (with the 8.5m rig)

-Girl's Windsurfer - RS:X (with the 8.5m rig)

-Boy's Skiff - 29er

-Girl's Skiff - 29er
+If there is a title sponsor, the sponsor name may be inserted elsewhere in the Championships' name, as approved by the Board. - 24.5.1 The Championship shall be held annually.
+It shall start either on the second Saturday of July or the second Saturday of December of the year of the Championships, and shall finish eight days later. - 24.5.2 To be eligible to participate in the Championships, competitors shall be under the age of 19 years on 31 December of the year of the Championship. - 24.5.3 The following events, classes and equipment shall be included in the programme of the Championships: - (a) Boy's One Person Dinghy Laser Radial Girl's One Person Dinghy Laser Radial Boy's Two Person Dinghy 420 Girl's Two Person Dinghy 420 Boy's Windsurfer RS:X (with the 8.5m rig) Girl's Windsurfer RS:X (with the 8.5m rig) Boy's Skiff 29er Girl's Skiff 29er Mixed Multihull Nacra 15 - (b) Equipment shall be provided for the competitors, free of charge. - (c) When an event or equipment of the Championships is changed: - (i) the decision will be implemented as soon as practical; and - (ii) pursuant to Regulation 24.2.2, no class shall remain on the approved list for more than four years without obtaining World Sailing Class status. - (d) Classes listed in this Regulation shall not hold a world or youth continental championship that clashes with the dates of the Championships. - 24.5.4 The decision process and timelines for the Host Member National Authority for the Championships are: - (a) the venue shall be decided by 1 November three years before the Championships; and